Nontaxable & Taxable Fringe Benefits: A Refresher (Benefit Minute)

-This issue of the Benefit Minute summarizes the taxability of common fringe benefits that are provided to employees by employers.
+This issue of the Benefit Minute summarizes nontaxable and taxable fringe benefits that are provided to employees by employers.
 It reflects changes made by the Tax Cuts and Jobs Act.
 Many of these items are described in IRS Publication 15-B, Employer’s Tax Guide to Fringe Benefits.
+However, it’s important to understand the different types of fringe benefits that could be classified as either taxable or nontaxable.

 Health & Accident Benefits

-In general, both an employer’s contribution to employees’ accident and health coverage and payments made under an accident or health plan are nontaxable as long as such amounts are payments for medical expenses or payments for specific permanent injuries.
-However, some amounts are taxable, including payments that exceed actual medical expenses incurred, certain payments made to highly compensated employees under a self-insured health plan that discriminates in favor of these individuals and the cost of coverage provided to individuals who are not the employee’s spouse, child (under age 27) or dependent for health plan purposes.
+In general, both an employer’s contribution to employees’ accident and health coverage and payments made under an accident or health plan are included as nontaxable fringe benefits as long as such amounts are payments for medical expenses or payments for specific permanent injuries.
+However, some amounts are included under taxable fringe benefits, including payments that exceed actual medical expenses incurred, certain payments made to highly compensated employees under a self-insured health plan that discriminates in favor of these individuals and the cost of coverage provided to individuals who are not the employee’s spouse, child (under age 27) or dependent for health plan purposes.

 The cost of employer-paid group term life insurance up to $50,000 of coverage is nontaxable.
 Coverage in excess of $50,000 must be imputed as income to the employee using the rates set forth in IRS Table I. If the group term life insurance discriminates in favor of key employees, the key employees lose the exclusion and are taxed on all employer-paid coverage at the higher of the actual premium cost or the Table I cost.
 In some cases, employees may be taxed on the cost of group term life insurance coverage they purchase for themselves if the premium rates charged by the insurance carrier straddle the Table I rates.
 The imputed income amount is the Table I cost of the coverage less any post-tax amounts paid by the employee.